Court postpones Ex-Nairobi City Clerk Gakuo’s appeal to allow family file proof of his death

 “We were keen to demonstrate that the decesead was the wrong man in jail.”

-The deceased was jailed by the Magistrates Court alongside former Local Government Principal Secretary Sammy Kirui, Alexander Musee and Mary Ngethe after finding that they were to blame for cemetry graft saga in the City Hall.
+Gakuo was jailed alongside former Local Government Principal Secretary Sammy Kirui, Alexander Musee and Mary Ngethe after a court found that they were to blame for a fraudulent procurement of cemetary land for the defunct City Council of Nairobi.

 They were convicted for their role in the multi-million shilling scandal that rocked City Hall between 2008 and 2009.